-The Bradford’s National Museum research project is part of the reinvention of the National Science and Media Museum.
+The Bradford's National Museum research project was part of the reinvention of the National Science and Media Museum.

-It aims to experiment with how the museum's two new strategies (focusing on science and technology, and celebrating being a distinctively Bradford museum) can be combined to create a new role for the museum in Bradford.
+It aimed to experiment with how the museum's two new strategies (focusing on science and technology, and celebrating being a distinctively Bradford museum) could be combined to create a new role for the museum in Bradford.

 Yet 20 years later a different story was being told.
 Further severe funding cuts looked likely in the 2013 Comprehensive Spending Review, leading Science Museum Group Director Ian Blatchford to indicate the potential need to close one of the group's northern museums (also including the National Railway Museum, York, and the Museum of Science and Industry, Manchester).
 45,000 people signed The Bradford Telegraph & Argus petition to keep the museum open.

-Now we are five years on.
-The museum did not close and it has started to reinvent itself.
+Five years on, the museum did not close and it started to reinvent itself.

-The reinvention has focused on two key strategies.
-The first is to make the most of its connection with the Science Museum, with the new Wonderlab gallery and the change of name to the National Science and Media Museum.
-The second is to become better connected in Bradford.
+The reinvention focused on two key strategies.
+The first was to make the most of its connection with the Science Museum, with the Wonderlab gallery and the change of name to the National Science and Media Museum.
+The second was to become better connected in Bradford.

-The Bradford’s National Museum research project is part of this reinvention.
+The Bradford's National Museum research project was part of this reinvention.

-Open conversations: We are having and recording lots of open conversations with people in the city about Bradford and about the museum in Bradford.
-These will be collectively analysed with staff in the museum to prompt ideas for institutional change that could lead to a new role in Bradford for the museum.
+We recorded lots of open conversations with people in the city about Bradford and about the museum in Bradford.
+These were collectively analysed with staff in the museum to prompt ideas for institutional change that could lead to a new role in Bradford for the museum.

-Telling Bradford stories: We’ll be exploring the unique opportunities for interpreting the science and technology of media that come from such a cosmopolitan and well-connected city.
-Bradford stories will be the focus of an exhibition to be held at the museum in March 2019, for example.
+We explored the unique opportunities for interpreting the science and technology of media that come from such a cosmopolitan and well-connected city.
+Bradford stories were the focus of an exhibition held at the museum in March 2019, for example.

-Translocal connections: We’ll be using the idea of Bradford being well connected to other local places in ways that bypass capital cities and global cities (such as London or Mumbai)—which we’re calling translocal connections.
-We will be doing this to see if we can respond to the networks that are in and stretch beyond Bradford to reimagine the role of the ‘national’ museum.
+We used the idea of Bradford being well connected to other local places in ways that bypass capital cities and global cities (such as London or Mumbai)—which we called translocal connections.
+We did this to see if we could respond to the networks that are in and stretch beyond Bradford to reimagine the role of the 'national' museum.

-The project is funded by the Arts and Humanities Research Council (AHRC) and was initiated by the University of Leeds in partnership with the National Science and Media Museum.
+The project was funded by the Arts and Humanities Research Council (AHRC) and was initiated by the University of Leeds in partnership with the National Science and Media Museum.

 - BCB—Bradford Community Radio